Sevcik, Op. 2 Bk. 6 for Violin

 The latest "School of Bowing Technique" version combines the original six volumes into two.
 It is primarily based on the first edition published in the early 20th century and other sources from Ševcík's estate.
 The editor, Jaroslav Foltýn, is a professor of violin at the Prague Conservatory, just like Ševcík himself.
 Foltýn has ensured that the latest edition of the tutor is faithful to its original version while incorporating modern pedagogical approaches to make it more relevant to contemporary violinists.

-This new edition of a tutor that generations of violinists have grown up with
+• There are new editions of a violin method that generations of violinists have used available.

-Fundamental work by a leading violin educator
+• Fundamental pedagogical work by a leading violin teacher

 This book series is intended for beginners learning to play the violin.
 It is designed to enhance all aspects of violin technique, including both left-hand and right-hand playing.
 Each book includes several melodies and exercises.
 In Part 5 of the series, you will find exercises focusing on accidentals, major triads, minor triads, diminished fifth/augmented fourth, and the extension of the fourth finger.